cfontana0/cfontana0/README.md

 # 💫 About Me:
-Hey, hey, hey!
-So, you've stumbled upon a software engineer who's been at this game for over a decade now.
-Picture me rolling up my sleeves in the bustling world of startups from all corners of the globe - yeah, that's me in a nutshell.

-As a whizz in the technical lead department, I've got a knack for gathering together all the puzzle pieces that make a new product or service.
-I'm your guy for testing the waters in the market, and when it comes to innovation.
-We're BFFs.

-But wait, there's more!
-I get my kicks from all things related to alternative social networks, blockchain, and digital identity.
-The goal?
-To crank up privacy, bid adieu to pesky middlemen, and hand the reins back to individuals.

-And let's not forget about my love for AI projects.
-I'm all about harnessing their potential, but I also understand that with great power comes great responsibility - so you can trust I won't be unleashing any rogue robots.

-Building a business from scratch is my next quest, and I could sure use a wizard or two to guide me along the way.
-Is anyone up for a thrilling journey?

-Feel free to pick my brain about LATAM & UK opportunities or if you're curious about the digital nomad life.
-I've got stories and advice to spare!

-And hey, here's a fun little nugget about me: I've been a globe-trotter and workaholic rolled into one for over 2 years!
-Bet you can't beat my frequent flyer miles!

-So, what are you waiting for?
-Let's get the conversation started!
-Remember, every question is a good question, so don't hesitate to reach out!
+Experienced and highly skilled software engineer with a solid track record in the industry, boasting over a decade of expertise.
+My focus lies in tech leadership, software architecture, and full-stack development, where I have consistently delivered exceptional software solutions and led successful cross-functional teams.
+Proficient in a wide range of cutting-edge technologies, including React, React Native, NodeJS, Python, and AWS, I possess a strong foundation in modern tech stacks.

+As an avid learner, I stay at the forefront of emerging trends and continuously enhance my skills to ensure that I bring the latest tools and techniques to my work.
+Committed to surpassing client expectations, I take pride in delivering innovative and reliable software solutions that drive business growth.

+I have a particular interest in projects related to alternative social networks, blockchain, and digital identity.
+Empowering individuals, enhancing privacy, and eliminating intermediaries are core drivers behind my passion for these areas.
+Additionally, I am enthusiastic about exploring AI projects and harnessing their potential while upholding a strong sense of responsibility to align with human values and mitigate any potential negative consequences for society.

+Building businesses from scratch is a challenge I eagerly embrace, and I am always seeking opportunities to collaborate with like-minded professionals who can guide and support me on this thrilling journey.
+Whether discussing opportunities in LATAM, the UK or sharing insights on the digital nomad lifestyle, I am ready to lend my expertise and share stories and advice from my extensive experiences.

+Throughout my career, I have embraced a global mindset and combined work with a love for travel.
+Over the past two years, I have embarked on various globe-trotting adventures while maintaining a dedicated work ethic.
+With a wealth of frequent flyer miles under my belt, I am eager to bring my diverse experiences and perspectives to any new challenge.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/carlosfontana)